CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/noVM-02-generative-ai.md

 ## Task 1: Chat with a model

-Let's start by using a chat interface to submit prompts to a generative AI model.
-In this exercise, we'll use a small language model that is useful for general chat solutions in low bandwidth scenarios.
+In this task, you'll interact with a generative AI model in Chat Playground, modify the system prompt, and observe how prompts and conversation history influence the model's responses.

 1. On your virtual machine, click on the **Microsoft Edge** icon as shown below: